Former Epstein pal Leslie Wexner steps down as CEO of Victoria's Secret parent company

 The Wexners have denied playing any role in the alleged assault and insisted they cut ties with Epstein in 2007 after the first allegations surfaced that he was trafficking in and sexually abusing young women.

-Asked if Wexner’s departure from the day-to-day management of L Brands was related to the Epstein scandal, a Wexner spokesman referred a reporter to the company’s communications department.
+Asked whether Wexner's departure from the day-to-day management of L Brands was related to the Epstein scandal, a Wexner spokesman referred a reporter to the company's communications department.

 An L Brands spokeswoman highlighted the portion of the company press release which says "the decision to take this action comes after thorough and thoughtful examination by our Board of the opportunities available to drive long-term value for associates, partners and shareholders."